How to Pay for What We NeedPrint

 Why shouldn’t the American people have additional funds to be used for such impeccable purposes as national security, infrastructure maintenance, public safety, environmental protection, and research to counteract global climate change—funds created by the government without more taxes or debt?
 Does the principle seem too good to be true—a mere mirage, something for nothing?
 Think it over, for the system that we have right now is an exercise of mind over matter.
 The system I propose would give the people and their leaders an equal share in money creation with the bankers who are seeking private profit.
 It’s a profitable game, the creation of money, and we need more players at the table.

 Richard Striner is a professor of history at Washington College.
-He is the author most recently of Lincoln’s Way: How Six Great Presidents Created American Power.
+He is the author most recently of How America Can Spend Its Way Back to Greatness.